honewatson/babel-plate/README.md

 # What is it

 Lightweight JavaScript package boilerplate I use in personal projects.
 Includes babel6, webpack, eslint semistandard, mocha and chai.
 Intended to have a page ready to write ES2015 code, with tests and linting all set up.
-This branch includes React, ReactDOM, and CSS Module Loaders.
+This branch includes React, ReactDOM, CSS Module Loaders, and babel-preset-stage-2.

 # Install